The potential donor needs to understand all aspects of the donation process, as well as the risks involved in being a living donor.

 - Allergic reactions to anaesthesia.

-- Hyperbilirubinemia or jaundice which is caused by high levels of bilirubin in the blood, therefore resulting in the yellowing of the eyes and skin.
+- Hyperbilirubinemia or jaundice which is caused by high levels of bilirubin in the blood, therefore resulting in yellowish eyes and skin.

-- Small bowel obstruction, inflammation of the pancreas, and kidney failure.
+- Small bowel obstruction (blockage), inflammation (swelling) of the pancreas, and kidney failure.

-- Pulmonary embolism which occurs when a blood vessel in your lung is obstructed by blood clots that may have travelled to the lungs from another body part.
+- Pulmonary embolism which occurs when a blood vessel in the lung is blocked by blood clots that may have travelled to the lungs from another body part.

 - Intra-abdominal bleeding.